 How accessible is your setting/school/college environment?

 The accessibility plan highlights areas that are fully wheelchair accessible.
 The extensions to the school have improved the visual environment by the increase in light.
-There is a disabled toilet available for changing and toilet facilities.
+There is a disabled toilet available.
 Where appropriate children are measured for breezie chairs through the occupational therapy service.
 School can request an environmental assessment for a pupil who may require adjustments.
 Parents who have Polish as their first language have the support of a polish speaking member of staff who works with the children who have Polish as their first language.
 School can call upon EAL services.

 How will you prepare and support my son/daughter to join your setting/school/college, transfer to a new setting/school/collage or the next stage of education and life?

-Parents of F1 pupils and new pupils are invited to attend talks, open days and tour the building with their child in order to familiarise their child with the school setting, introduce them to members of staff and pupils with the view to providing friendship groups/buddy system.
+Parents of F1 pupils and new pupils are invited to attend talks, open days and tour the building with their child in order to familiarise their child with the school setting and introduce them to members of staff and pupils.
 Parents are given the school prospectus and can also go online to view the school offer and SEN policy.
 Transition from Our Lady and St Edward’s school to other settings involves visits by the pupil to the new setting with parents and a staff member where appropriate.
 In some circumstances a graduated transition is planned where the pupils have a regular visit to the receiving school and in some instances continues to have links with the school in order to maintain friendships.
 Secondary transfer involves meeting with appropriate staff and visits for parents and pupils.
 Enhanced transition will involve additional school visits in order for a pupil to familiarise him/herself with the geography of the school and to meet staff.
 Parents and pupils will have an opportunity to share with the secondary staff their anxieties, needs, concerns and in some cases pastoral care can be agreed.